void-linux/void-packages/Manual.md

 1. Required: Another package either within the repository or pending inclusion requires the package.

-In particular, new themes and small shell scripts are highly unlikely to be accepted.
-New fonts are welcome if they provide value beyond aesthetics (e.g. they contain glyphs for a script missing in already packaged fonts).
+In particular, new themes are highly unlikely to be accepted.
+Simple shell scripts are unlikely to be accepted unless they provide considerable value to a broad user base.
+New fonts may be accepted if they provide value beyond aesthetics (e.g. they contain glyphs for a script missing in already packaged fonts).

 Browser forks, including those based on Chromium and Firefox, are generally not accepted.
 Such forks require heavy patching, maintenance and hours of build time.